 The NavMem system is targeted at elderly travellers, but will include a number of features targeted specifically at MCI users.
 The main scenario focuses on supporting people when visiting unfamiliar environments, such as travelling within unknown areas of a city.
 The navigation companion provides three different modes: (1) Background mode: the system provides coarse multimodal spatial cues, such as direction and distance to the next intermediate goal, such as a bus stop.
 Users try to find their own routes, which will stimulate their spatio-cognitive abilities.
 (2) Navigation mode: the system will provide detailed navigation instructions that are tied to landmarks.
 (3) Safety line: In case the user is not able to overcome disorientation, the system can temporarily share the user’s location on demand to (informal) care givers to get personal support.
-Following the human-centred design process, end-users and all stakeholders will be involved throughout all stages of the development.
+Following the human-centred design process, end users and all stakeholders will be involved throughout all stages of the development.

-Expected results and impact:
+Expected results and impact

 The product offered will support older persons in navigation, orientation and familiarisation.
 An additional location sharing service will allow to contact formal or informal care givers.
 The potential users are elderly people including those with some form of mild cognitive impairments.
 About 25% of people above 65 years develop some form of cognitive impairment.
 With about 29% of the EU’s population being above 65 years old in 2050.
-This means that in 2050 the market will count about 30-35 Mio potential users with MCI and more than 120 Mio potential elderly users.
+This means that in 2050 that the market will comprise about 30-35 Mio potential users with MCI and more than 120 Mio potential elderly users.

 - Coordinator: OFFIS – Institute for Information Technology Department of Health

-Duration: 36 Months
+- Duration: 36 Months

 Dr. Wilko Heuten

-phone: +49 441 9722 171
+T.: +49 441 9722 171